Condition

 , exit:

-is executed both when the state is activated and at each step of the model as long as the state remains active and is called code with an anonymous operator group.
-Such a group of operators combines the behaviour of the entry:
+is executed both when the state is activated and at each step of the model while the state remains active and is called code with an anonymous group of operators.
+This group of operators combines the behavior of the prefixes entry:

 and during:

-prefixes.
-For example, a state block with a for
+.
+For example, a status block with a for

 loop looks like this: